jtleek/genomicspapers/README.md

 * [PHYLOGENIES FROM MOLECULAR SEQUENCES: INFERENCE ANDRELIABILITY ](http://www.annualreviews.org/doi/pdf/10.1146/annurev.ge.22.120188.002513) - a slightly older review of phylogenetic inference by one of the real titans in the area.
 * [On Differential Variability of Expression Ratios: Improving Statistical Inference about Gene Expression Changes from Microarray Data](http://online.liebertpub.com/doi/abs/10.1089/106652701300099074) - probably the first real description of empirical bayes approaches for genomics data.
+* [The allelic architecture of human disease genes: common disease-common variant...or not?](http://www.ncbi.nlm.nih.gov/pubmed/12351577) - a discussion of whether common genetic variants lead to common diseases.